 An enterprise architect helps determine which solutions the business needs for establishing and maintaining all necessary capabilities.
 This often involves working on general infrastructure as well, since it supports the complete range of specific solutions.

-Enterprise architects also define principles and draw up guidelines for solution architecture, and help prioritize and coordinate across multiple departments and projects.
+Enterprise architects also define principles and draw up guidelines for solution architectures, and help prioritize and coordinate across multiple departments and projects.
 For this reason it’s very helpful if the enterprise architect also masters the solution architect role.

 Incidentally, this means that there aren’t many people in the world with the title ‘Enterprise Architect’ who actually architect enterprises.
 Primarily because they aren’t really included in the executive management circle where these things are being discussed.